jgaa/mysqlpool-cpp/README.md

 This library, **mysylpool-cpp** is a higher level library that provide a connection-pool and async execution of queries to the database server.
 Unlike Boost.mysql, it supports C++20 coroutines only.
-That's what *I* need, and I don't want to add the overhead in development time and time write tests, to use the full flexibility of the asio completion handlers.
+That's what *I* need, and I don't want to add the overhead in development time and time writing tests, to use the full flexibility of the asio completion handlers.
 May be, if there is enough complaints, I will add this in the future.
 Or maybe someone will offer a PR with this.
 Until then, the pool is C++20 async coroutines only.
 That said,